-Rabbi Dr. Laura Duhan Kaplan holds a B.A.
-Summa Cum Laude from Brandeis University (1980), a Ph.D. in Philosophy and Education from Claremont Graduate University (1991), Rabbinic Ordination from ALEPH: Alliance for Jewish Renewal seminary (2005), and a Graduate Diploma in Spiritual Direction from the Vancouver School of Theology (2010).
+Rabbi Dr. Laura Duhan-Kaplan holds a B.A. in Philosophy Summa Cum Laude from Brandeis University; an M.Ed. in Adult Education from Cambridge College/Institute of Open Education; a Ph.D. in Philosophy and Education from Claremont Graduate University; Rabbinic Ordination from ALEPH: Alliance for Jewish Renewal Ordination Programs; and a Graduate Diploma in Spiritual Direction from the Vancouver School of Theology.

-Laura, a native of New York City, is married to psychologist and musician Charles Kaplan.
-Together they are parents of two young adults, and caretakers of a changing array of companion animals.
+Dr. Duhan-Kaplan, who grew up in New York City, is a dual Canadian-American citizen.
+She is married to psychologist Charles Kaplan.
+Together they are musical partners in the band Sulam, parents of two young adults, and caretakers of a changing array of companion animals.

 While I am Jewish by formation, practice, and ethnicity, my education has been eclectic.
 Three graduate degrees, a graduate diploma and a professional certificate introduced me to multiple spiritual paths: Western philosophy, Jewish rabbinics, Christian spiritual direction, Jungian psychology, and Ayurvedic yoga.
 In my interdisciplinary Ph.D. dissertation, I argued for broad definitions of critical thinking, including reasoned argumentation, political critique, and metaphorical creativity.

 Inter-Religious Studies, where we explore Abrahamic and Indigenous traditions from multiple theological perspectives.
 Jewish Studies, where I introduce midrashic (traditional Jewish) principles of Biblical interpretation and kabbalistic (mystical) perspectives on spirituality.